Resume blemishes are all too common with today’s jobseekers.

 There are some strategies you can take when you have held a multitude of jobs within only a few short years.

-For example, shift your resume to a combination resume layout versus the traditional chronological format.
-Another strategy is to lump together positions, whenever appropriate.
-When an identical job title was held with more than one employer, this is a prime example of where lumping jobs together is an ideal strategy.
+When an identical job title was held by more than one employer, this is a prime example of where lumping jobs together is an ideal strategy.

 So, instead of putting this: